Fahrudin Jusufi

 Fahrudin Jusufi (Фахрудин Јусуфи, /sh/; 8 December 1939 – 9 August 2019) was a Yugoslav footballer who most notably played for Partizan, Eintracht Frankfurt and the Yugoslavia national team.

 Playing career

 Club career

-Jusufi was born into an ethnic Gorani family in the village of Zli Potok near Dragaš, Vardar Banovina, Kingdom of Yugoslavia.
+Jusufi was born into an ethnic Gorani Muslims (ethnic group) family in the village of Zli Potok near Dragash, Vardar Banovina, Kingdom of Yugoslavia, in present-day Kosovo.
 During his career, he played for FK Partizan, Eintracht Frankfurt, Germania Wiesbaden and FC Dornbirn, retiring in 1972.
 He was part of the Partizan squad when they became vice-champions of Europe after losing the 1966 European Cup Final against Real Madrid.

 International career

 On the national level, Jusufi played for Yugoslavia (55 matches), and was a participant at the 1962 FIFA World Cup and at the 1960 Summer Olympics, where his team won the gold medal.

 Coaching career

 After retiring, Jusufi went into coaching, mainly in West Germany with SG Wattenscheid 09 in the second division, but also in 1987–88 at the helm of Partizan.

 He also coached Schalke 04, 1860 Munich and lastly Čelik Zenica.